hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 spec:
   containers:
-    # Alpine Linux is a Linux distribution built around "musl libc" and BusyBox
+    # Alpine Linux is built around "musl libc" and "BusyBox"
-    # The image is only 5 MB in size and has access to a package repository
+    # It has access to a package repository
-    # that is much more complete than other BusyBox based images
+    # that is much more complete than other "BusyBox" based images
-    # This makes Alpine Linux a great image base for utilities
-    # and even production applications
-    # Read more about Alpine Linux here and
-    # you can see how their mantra fits in right at home with Docker images
     - name: alpine
       image: alpine:3.10

-      # Keep the Container running
+      # To keep the container running
       command:
         - "sleep"
         - "10000"